snaftaly/FinalProjectC/final_project/README.txt

 	factories - There are two factories we use:
 				- the widgets factory - containing all the functions for creating the different widgets, including a general function for creating the basis of each widget.
-					This factory has a header file which contains the struct for the view state, and the VTE functions declarations.
+					This factory has a header file which contains the struct of the widget and the functions declerations.
+					The Widget struct is common to all widgets - it contains fields that are common to all Widgets and fields that are specific to certain Widgets.
+This means that not all widgets used the same fields.
 				- the GUIs factory - - consstains the functions for creating the different GUIs, and assigninf the correct VTE, PHE, start and stop fucntions.
 					The header file contains only the function declarataion.